-You are required to hold the relevant Employer’s Product and Public Liability Insurance: evidence that you have the required insurance may be asked for so the required certificates should be displayed on each stall or unit.
+You are required to hold the relevant Employer’s Product and Public Liability Insurance with a minimum of £2.5m worth of cover: evidence that you have the required insurance may be asked for so the required certificates should be displayed on each stall or unit.

 The supply of water at the event site may be intermittent, so allow for self-provision.

 Remember, you won’t be connected to any drains.